Ochan-LOKIDORMOI/alu-web-development/html_advanced/README.md

 # HTML_Advanced

-This is the replicated design of Figma
+This is the replicated design of Figma on HTML

 # FIGMA DESIGN